BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/SDRAM.md

 A graphic board with a 640x480 RGB framebuffer
 Writer: a simple animated pattern (or FemtoRV32)
 Questions:
    - Q1: How to initialize MODE register properly ?
+P. 14 of datasheet (to be understood)
-   - Q2: What are the different modes ?
+   - Q2: What are the different modes ? -> see below.
    - Q3: How to synchronize data read and video signal generation ?
-   - Q4: Which one is the 'special' address line that selects burst mode ?
+   - Q4: Which one is the 'special' address line that selects burst mode ? -> A10
+   - Q5: Relation between CAS and freq ?
+P 15. of datasheet + table P 21. (to be understood)
+   - Q6: What is auto-refresh, self-refresh ?

 Read chip datasheet
 -------------------